About the Cyber Career Pathways Tool

 Viewing a single work role

 The single work role view features a filtered version of the work role galaxy that displays only the related work roles and an information panel.
-Review the information panel to learn about the selected work roles and the related Tasks, Knowledge, Skills, and Abilities needed to be successful in that role.
+The information panel lists information about the work role, as specified by NICE, and is supplemented with career path information, such as common off-ramps, as identified by the Federal Cyber Workforce Management and Coordination Working Group.

 Comparing work roles